mixu/minilog/readme.md

 The console logger comes with format functions inspired by [logme](https://github.com/vesln/logme).
 The withStack formatter can print the module name and current line number by examining the stack trace.

-## Adding annotations

-You can add annotations (like date, user account and so on) during the formatting step

-## Logging as JSON over a remote connection

 ## Adding filters

 Filters can be applied to pipes: